-Oils used in Raindrop Technique
+Some of the Oils used in Raindrop Technique:

 Thyme – Thyme contains thymol, which has been studied for its effect on balancing the healthy flora of the mouth.
 It may be beneficial in helping to overcome fatigue and exhaustion.
 This essential oil can easily penetrate the body, and may also supply energy during times of stress and physical weakness.

 Oregano – Works similarly to thyme but is more aggressive and may help stimulate the immune system, balance metabolism and strengthen the vital centers of the body.

 Wintergreen – Contains the same active ingredient (methyl salicylate) as birch and is beneficial for massage associated with bone, muscle, and joint discomfort.
 Elevates and increases awareness on sensory system.

 Cypress – One of the oils most used to support the health of the circulatory system.